This portion of WebMD’s month-by-month guide provides a few of the baby milestones you can expect your child to achieve in the sixth month.

 During the first few months of life, your baby was growing at a rate of about 1 ½ to 2 pounds a month.
-By now, she should have at least doubled her birth weight.
-At six months, your baby’s growth will slow to about 1 pound a month.
-Your baby’s height gain will also slow, to about a half-inch each month.
+By now, they should have at least doubled their birth weight.
+At six months, baby’s growth will slow to about 1 pound a month.
+Height gain will also slow, to about a half-inch each month.

 Sixth Month Baby Milestones: Motor Skills